Sue Heon

 Susan Helen Heon (born May 31, 1962), later known by her married name Susan Preston, is an American former competition swimmer who swam for the University of Pittsburgh receiving All America Honors all four years of her college eligibility and setting seven school records.
 She represented the United States at the 1984 Summer Olympics in Los Angeles, California, placing fourth in the finals of the 400-meter Individual Medley.

 Susan was born the daughter of Mr. and Mrs. Arthur Heon in Summit, New Jersey on May 31, 1962, but grew up in Clarks Summit, Pennsylvania, where she attended High School.

 Career

 Early swimming and education

-Sue swam for Abington Heights High School, where she broke records in freestyle, breaststroke, backstroke, and individual medley.
+Sue swam for Abington Heights High School, where as a multi-stroke competitor, she broke records in freestyle, breaststroke, backstroke, and individual medley events.
 In August of 1979, Sue took two gold medals in the Junior Long Course Swim Championships in California, setting age group records in the 200 and 400 IM.
-She then moved to Pittsburgh to finish High School classes at Shaler High School, and be closer to the Pitt Aquatic Club, where she trained with Coach Dick Bradshaw, who would also coach her when she later attended U. of Pittsburgh.
+She then moved to Pittsburgh to finish High School classes at Shaler High School, and be closer to the Pitt Aquatic Club.
+At Pitt Aquatic, she trained with Coach Dick Bradshaw, who would also coach her when she later attended the University of Pittsburgh.
 Gaining national attention in April 1980, she finished fourth in the 400 Individual Medley at the AAU Long Course National meet in Austin, Texas.